The teacher revealed that the student's parents legally named him '...,' which is pronounced Ellipsis but the child prefers to be called Ell.

 Editor's note: This article was originally published on July 29, 2023.
 It has since been updated.

-This teacher was astounded when she saw an unusual name on her attendance register.
-Instead of a name, it was a punctuation mark in place of it.
+A teacher was astounded when she saw an unusual name on her attendance register.
+Instead of a name, it was a punctuation mark.
 She said the student's parents legally named him '...' which is pronounced Ellipsis.
 But the child prefers to be called Ell and writes this down on his class notes.
-The teacher could not contain this thought to herself and asked the parents why they chose the unusual name.
+The teacher couldn't help but ask the parents why they chose the unusual name.

 She then took to Reddit and said: "I once had a kid that was legally called '...'.
 His parents thought they were really clever.
 It's just inconsiderate in my opinion.
 On a parent's evening, I asked them about it.
 They said something about it representing his unlimited potential for greatness."
 Parents in the United States take many liberties in picking the names of their children.
 A US Birth Certificate statement even says: "While the United States of America has somewhat lax naming laws, there are still some names that you aren’t allowed to use for a child."